-Next, we have YouTube TV.
+Our overall top pick is YouTube TV.
 The service, created by Google, offers live television at $40 a month.
-There are no multiple offerings — just one plan at one price.
-While there is a lot to love about YouTube TV, its channel lineup is somewhat lacking, especially with entertainment channels.
-Though it does make up for this with the best sports package available on a base tier.
+There are no multiple offerings, just one plan at one price.
+While its entertainment channel lineup is somewhat lacking, YouTube TV more than makes up for it in all other areas — particularly when it comes to sports.

 YouTube TV also has the weakest lineup of premium movie channels.
-The only add-on available is Showtime.
-With shows like Game of Thrones on HBO and Power on STARZ, the lack of support is a huge disadvantage.
+As of this writing, you can only add Showtime and Starz to your service.
+So you'll be missing out on shows like Game of Thrones on HBO, but you can always get HBO's standalone streaming service separately.
 Google tries to make up for this by including YouTube Red (a $9.99/month value), but original content here is still burgeoning.

 Where YouTube TV really shines, though, is in its sports content.
-With the exception of NFL Network, all important sports channels are included in the base price of $40/month.
+All important sports channels are included in the base price of $40/month, and all five local network channels are available in every major city, so you can still watch your team on the local broadcast.
 You can even star your favorite teams and have all of their games automatically recorded.

 YouTube TV is one of the only places where you can gain access to The Young Turks, a 24/7 YouTube-based news channel which YouTube TV has given their own live news channel.
 YouTube TV is also one of the only apps to support Android Oreo's picture-in-picture mode as well.
 Additionally, the guide is organizable, allowing to move channels around to your preference.

-PlayStation Vue is an interesting middle of the pack option.
+PlayStation Vue is a very solid option.
 It does a few things surprisingly much better than the competition, including simultaneous streams and TV Everywhere.
-However, it is Vue's few shortcomings the ultimately forced its fourth placement.
+However, it is Vue's few shortcomings that ultimately prevented it from taking our top spot.